demisto/content-docs/content-repo/extra-docs/packs/Change_Management.md

 To get up and running with this pack:

-- In your relevant Panorama/PAN-OS instance for Change Management, set the **Firewall Change Management** as the incident type.
+- In your relevant Panorama/PAN-OS instance for Change Management, set the **FW Change Management** as the incident type.
-- Configure the **Change Management for FW** playbook inputs (link to the playbook readme)
+- Configure the **Change Management** playbook inputs (https://xsoar.pan.dev/docs/reference/playbooks/change-management)
 - Follow the steps in the [Playbook Triggers](#playbook-triggers) for the Jira or ServiceNow integration.
 - Usage of an email sender integration is highly recommended for the pack workflow.